rstacruz/srs/README.md

 ## What now?

 `</satire>` — A lot of modern languages are semicolon-optional.
-This list includes Ruby, Python, JavaScript, Lua.
+This list includes Ruby, Python, JavaScript, Lua and Go.
 In all but one of these languages, semicolons are recommended for use as a statement [separator](http://stackoverflow.com/questions/16862337/lua-semicolon-conventions#16863076) when including 2 statements in one line.
 JavaScript, on the other hand, has an abundancy of documentation that recommends all lines should be terminated with semicolons, despite it being only necessary as a statement separator.

 Why not start writing your JavaScript without semicolons?
 If it's good enough for [npm](https://github.com/npm/npm/blob/master/lib/init.js), it's good enough for me :) Start by checking the [Standard JavaScript](http://standardjs.com/rules.html) style guide—I promise it'd bring much sanity to your development process.